ging/fiware-cosmos-orion-spark-connector/README.md

 This is a Spark connector for the FIWARE Orion Context Broker.
 It has two parts:

--   **`OrionSink`**: Source for receiving NGSI v2 events in the shape of HTTP messages from subscriptions.
+-   **`OrionReceiver`**: Source for receiving NGSI v2 events in the shape of HTTP messages from subscriptions.
 -   **`OrionSink`**: Sink for writing back to the Context Broker.

 ### Installation